-\ul{EEGFormer}: This model was evaluated on five different scalp EEG datasets, with four fully-supervised models (i.e., EEGNet~\cite{lawhern2018eegnet}, TCN~\cite{bai2018empirical}, EEG-GNN~\cite{tang2021self}, and GraphS4mer~\cite{tang2023modeling}) and BrainBERT as baselines along with three variations of EEGFormer with different sizes.
+The three variants of EEGFormer were evaluated against four fully-supervised models (i.e., EEGNet~\cite{lawhern2018eegnet}, TCN~\cite{bai2018empirical}, EEG-GNN~\cite{tang2021self}, and GraphS4mer~\cite{tang2023modeling}) and BrainBERT as baselines, using five different scalp EEG datasets/tasks.

 Fine-tuned EEGFormer outperformed all baselines in all the tasks except one, where its performance was marginally lower than EEG-GNN.
-Their evaluations also showed that smaller version of EEGFormer demonstrated more stability in some downstream evaluations.
+Their evaluations also showed that a smaller version of EEGFormer demonstrated less variability in some downstream evaluations.

-\ul{LaBraM}: This model was evaluated on four scalp EEG datasets, two clinical (TUAB and TUEV) and two non-clinical (SEED-V and MoBI), while MoBI being the only external evaluation.
+\ul{LaBraM}: This model was evaluated on four scalp EEG datasets: two clinical (TUAB and TUEV) and two non-clinical (SEED-V and MoBI), with MoBI as the only external dataset.
 The evaluations considered several supervised models, SPaRCNet~\cite{jing2023development}, ContraWR~\cite{yang2021self}, CNN-Transformer~\cite{peh2022transformer}, FFCL~\cite{li2022motor}, ST-Transformer~\cite{song2021transformer}, and BIOT as baselines.
-All variations of LaBraM (Base, Large, and Huge) with fine-tuning outperformed all the baselines in all-4 tasks, where BIOT also performed better than fully-supervised models except in MoBI.
-The performance gap between LaBraM and BIOT was narrower in the seizure detection task, but wider in the event classification task.
+All variations of LaBraM (base, large, and huge) with fine-tuning outperformed baselines in all tasks.

 \ul{Mentality}: This model was evaluated on the TUSZ seizure detection dataset, which was also used for pretraining.
-The evaluation compared an untrained Mentality model trained in a fully-supervised setting and a pretrained Mentality model linear probed with two linear layers, which showed that pretraining is beneficial in this task.
+The evaluation compared an untrained Mentality model trained in a fully supervised setting with a pretrained Mentality model linearly probed with two linear layers, showing that pretraining is beneficial for this task.